audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `numTracks` | Integer | The number of tracks the book's audio files have.
 `numAudioFiles` | Integer | The number of audio files the book has.
 `numChapters` | Integer | The number of chapters the book has.
-`numMissingParts` | Integer | The total number of missing parts the book has.
-`numInvalidAudioFiles` | Integer | The number of invalid audio files the book has.
 `duration` | Float | The total length (in seconds) of the book.
 `size` | Integer | The total size (in bytes) of the book.
 `ebookFormat` | String or null | The format of ebook of the book.
 Will be `null` if the book is an audiobook.